kscheltema/100-days-of-code/log.md

  **Today's Progress:** With fCC i made objects and accessed them, use this with objects.
 In the Python course I used CRUD functions in a SQlite database with DataBase Browser.
  **Thoughts:**  I am Tired.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+     ### Day 60 August 25, 2022.
+ **Today's Progress:** With fCC i made objects with properties and accessed them.
+In the Python course I did an introduction to Relational Databases and Relationship Building
+ **Thoughts:** I didnt spend that much time on studies today, too much real life interferance.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.